How To Take Your Chinese Herbs

 Not only are these Chinese Herbs high quality, but for your peace of mind they are gluten-free and Non-GMO.

 Why Chinese Herbs?

 Chinese Herbs have been used for thousands of years.
 Many of the formula Dr. Ilana Sowter prescribes are classics.
 Passed down from Chinese empirical knowledge.
 Chinese Herbs are an excellent choice of medicine.
 Firstly, they are holistic.
 They can treat a myriad of illness patterns, signs and symptoms all in one formula.
 This saves you taking twenty different pills or supplements.
 The art of Chinese medicine is in the diagnosis and prescription, as your symptoms change, so will your herbal prescription.
-Dr. Ilana Sowter is a qualified Chinese Herbalist.
-As trained, she modifies your formula as needed, safely and effectively.
+Dr. Ilana Sowter has studied a Masters Degree in Chinese Herbal Medicine.
+Thus she modifies your formula as needed, safely and effectively.
 Dr. Ilana has a full dispensary of Chinese Herbs for your needs and health.

 What Form Of Chinese Herbs Are Prescribed?